Avaiga/taipy-doc/docs/manuals/userman/sdm/scenario/index.md

         ![Scenario graph](img/execution-flow-entities.svg){ margin-left=25% }

+        The graph above represents the flow of the scenario.
+It is an execution graph that contains the data nodes and the tasks of the scenario.

-    ==== "Corresponding cnfiguration code"
+    ==== "Corresponding configuration code"

         ```python linenums="1"
         {% include-markdown "./code-example/index/my_config.py" comments=false %}
         ```

-    The graph above represents the flow of the scenario.
-It is an execution graph that contains the data nodes and the tasks of the scenario.
+        The code above shows the configuration of the scenario.

     An end-user instantiate a first scenario for January to forecast the demand and generate the planning under the January conditions.
 The scenario contains all the data nodes and tasks he